 Let’s say you have a huge dataset composed of all sorts of geometry features (points, lines, areas, etc.) and you want to do a bit of cleaning – because messy and redundant information is no fun!

 So you might be thinking “Hmmm… which are the areas that have an unnecessary high density of points?”

 The same issue can arise when working with OpenStreetMap data.
-This can be easily solved using PostGIS and a command line tool that we’ve created and using.
+This can be easily solved using PostGIS and a command-line tool that we’ve created and used.

 Note: The following steps require a Linux environment, Postgresql 9.x, PostGIS 2.x, Osmosis 0.43+, QGIS 2.12.2+

 Download a *.osm.pbf file using the command line:

 In the same folder, download SCOPE – databaSe Creator Osmosis Postgis loadEr.

 Make sure to set the file to be executable by using

 Load the data